PaulaTeeuwen/PaulaTeeuwen/README.md

 - 👋 Hi, I’m @PaulaTeeuwen
 - 👀 I’m interested in virtual screening of molecular building blocks for their self-assembly into supramolecular cages.
 - 🌱 I’m currently learning the basics of coding and github, construction of supramolecular structures using stk and the generation of molecules using machine learning
-- 💞️ I’m looking to collaborate on the generation of focused molecules using machine learning and possibly transfer learning.
 - 📫 How to reach me: pcpt3@cam.ac.uk